 - Mission of Las Vegas College is to provide men and women of all ages with the practical skills, education and training needed to excel in their chosen fields.
 The college thus provides an invaluable and timely service to society by preparing candidates to meet and exceed existing needs in the employment arena.
 We are totally committed to this objective and to the success of our students.

-- The teacher population of 20 teachers has declined by 9% over five years.
+- The teacher population of 20 teachers has stayed relatively flat over five years.

 |Everest College-Henderson||(NV) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 yrs but < 4 yrs|

 |Institution Control||Private, for profit||Private, for profit|